mozilla/openwebapps/docs/APP_REPO.md

 *  `loadState( <onsuccess callback>, [onerror callback] )`

-    Load state saved by `saveState`, and returns it asynchronously to the `onsuccess` callback.
+    Load state saved by `saveState`, and returns it asynchronously to the `onsuccess` callback, which will receive as an argument the previously saved data, or `undefined` if no data has been saved.

 *  `getLoggedInUser( <onsuccess callback>, [onerror callback] )`